 - outputs (list) nodes from which the graph is constructed.
 Each element of outputs must be either Variable object or Function object. - remove_split (bool) It must be True.
-This argument is left for backward compatibility. - variable_style (dict) Dot node style for variable.
-Possible keys are 'shape', 'color', 'fillcolor', 'style', and etc. - function_style (dict) Dot node style for function. - rankdir (str) Direction of the graph that must be TB (top to bottom), BT (bottom to top), LR (left to right) or RL (right to left).
+This argument is left for backward compatibility.

 A graph consisting of nodes and edges that are backward-reachable from at least one of outputs.